-Note: CXFS token prefetch is designed as an optimization for applications using CXFS filesystems on a CXFS client.
-However, under some workloads, token prefetch may actually slow performance and should be disabled.
+Note: CXFS token prefetch and range tokens are designed as optimizations for applications using CXFS filesystems on a CXFS client.
+However, under some workloads, they may cause stability issues and should be disabled, at the direction of SGI Support.

-- Default: 0

-- Maximum: 0
+Maximum: 0

-- Minimum: 0x7fff
+Minimum: 0x7fff